Unzor/Nougat/README.md

 # Nougat
-An open-source Android 7.1 VM inside your browser that is made with Browserling scripts.
+An open-source Android VM inside your browser that is made with Browserling scripts.

 # How do I use Nougat?
 To use nougat, simply use this line of code:

-`nougat.launch('#AnElementIdHere');`
+`nougat.launch('#AnElementIdHere', 'android.version.here');`